 Mediation offers an alternative way to reach decisions about the future of your family without needing to go to court which can be costly, time-consuming and acrimonious.

 How does the family mediation process work?

 Each party has an initial separate meeting with a mediator to prepare you for the mediation itself.
 You will be guided through what will happen during the mediation process and discuss your goals with the mediator.

-The mediator will then sit with you both to agree a resolution and help you to make decisions about your family’s future.
+The mediator will then sit with you both to agree on a resolution and help you to make decisions about your family’s future.
 Mediation means that you are in control of the outcome rather than having a decision imposed upon you which neither of you may want.
 It is also less acrimonious.

 A full exchange of financial information enables you to understand exactly what your position is and what sort of settlement will suit you best.
 Parenting plans can be part of your agreement and mediation is good opportunity to discuss how arrangements will work for your children.

 When you are happy with the proposals and have taken any independent legal advice needed, the mediator will record in detail what has been agreed and this can be made legally binding by solicitors.

 Funding Family Mediation

 Legal Aid may be available to pay some or all of the costs.
 Our mediator will assess eligibility at the outset.